 - We will then email you the quotes so you can consider the information for yourself.

 - When you are happy and have settled on a policy, let us know and we'll arrange everything on your behalf.
 We'll handle the paperwork and liaise with the relevant insurer, keeping you in the loop at every step of the underwriting process.

 frequently asked questions

 Q: Can I still get life insurance if I have existing health issues?

 A: Yes you can, but it all depends on the particular issues.
-Our expert advisers will be able to tell you if you can get cover and whether there will be any changes to the policy cost.
+Our expert advisor will be able to tell you if you can get cover and whether there will be any changes to the policy cost.

 Q: How much will my premium cost?

 A: This depends on a number of factors; age, smoking status, state, occupation and levels of cover.
-Our expert advisers will be able to guide you in the right direction to make sure you get the most cost effective cover available.
+Our expert advisor will be able to guide you in the right direction to make sure you get the most cost effective cover available.